Insurgency in Sindh: Background

 In 1972, G. M. Syed, a prominent Sindhi politician and former Pakistan Movement activist, proposed the formation of an independent nation for the Sindhis under the name Sindhudesh.
 He was the first nationalist politician in Pakistan to call for the independence of Sindh.
 The movement for a distinct Sindhi identity and sovereign state led by Syed drew inspiration from the Bengali language movement and subsequent Bangladesh Liberation War.
 In post-independence Pakistan, the machinations of the Pakistani state convinced Syed that Sindhis would be marginalised by Punjabis, Muhajirs, and Pashtuns.
 The concept of Sindhudesh as developed by Syed calls for the liberation and freedom of Sindhis from alleged Punjabi-Muhajir "imperialism".

 With his political base largely weakened due to a failure to garner public support, Syed later advanced his position towards openly demanding outright separation from Pakistan in his works.

 Supporters of Sindhudesh have also desired support from India to aid in the creation of a sovereign state, with Syed meeting with Rajiv Gandhi in 1987 to gain Indian support.

 Separatist parties or militant groups have never been able to take centre stage in Sindh.
-The Pakistan People Party (PPP), a democratic socialist mainstream national party, has dominated Sindhi politics since the 1970s.
-The success of the PPP in Sindh illustrates the preference of Sindhis for a constitutional political process over a separatist agenda to resolve their grievances.
+The Pakistan People Party (PPP), a democratic socialist and mainstream national party, has dominated Sindhi politics since the 1970s.
+The success of the PPP in Sindh has illustrated the preference of Sindhis for a constitutional political process over a separatist agenda to resolve their grievances.